areejalrahimi1/sales_customer_analytics_powerbi/README.md

-# End-to-End Sales and Customer Insights Analytics Project
+# End-to-End Sales and Customer Insights Project

 ## Overview
-This project is an end-to-end Power BI business intelligence project designed to analyze sales performance, profitability, and customer satisfaction.
+A comprehensive business intelligence project designed to analyze sales performance, profitability, and customer satisfaction using Power BI.

 ---